AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       procedure P1 (Self : C'Class; I : Integer);
-      -- legal, this is a different profile end record;
+      -- legal, this is a different profile end C;

-Note that, as opposed to tagged types, class-wide subprogram declared outside of the scope of a class record cannot be called though prefix notation.
+Note that, as opposed to tagged types, class-wide subprograms declared outside of the scope of a class record cannot be called through prefix notation.
 Notably:

 .. code-block:: ada

       type R is class record
          procedure P1 (Self : R'Class);
-      end record;
+      end R;

       procedure P2 (Self : R'Class);